perima/alexa-content-analytics/README.md

 # alexa-content-analytics
-Alexa content analytics pacakges adds content analytics to a custom skill by emitting content analytics to a designated endpoint.
+Alexa content analytics package adds content analytics to a custom skill by emitting events to a designated endpoint.

 ## Install